TransposeData/docs/docs/rest/nft-api/routes/owners_by_token_id.md

 # Get Owners by Token ID

 This endpoint returns all [Accounts](../models/nft_owner_model.md) that own a given NFT, identified by a collection contract address and token ID pair (supports pagination).
 Ownership and balances are only updated once the underlying transaction causing the change in ownership/balance is confirmed by the network (roughly ~10 minutes on all chains).
-Supported chains: `ethereum`, `polygon`, `goerli`, `scroll`, `arbitrum`, `base`.
+Supported chains: `ethereum`, `polygon`, `optimism`, `goerli`, `scroll`, `arbitrum`, `base`.

 ## Parameters
 | Parameter     | Description                                                                          | Type     |